 The La Cañada High School PTSA connects parents to principals, teachers and student leadership by building strong educational partnerships.
 When you purchase an annual PTSA membership, you become a part of a bigger movement to benefit our kids and support families!

-NEW Check-In Policy for Visitors on Campus:
+Check-In Policy for Visitors on Campus:

 A safety policy is in place for all visitors/volunteers coming onto the LCHS campus.
 Visitors and Volunteers need to sign in at the front office and get a visitor badge before entering the school.
 Please note, if you are attending a PTSA Meeting you may proceed directly to the meeting and sign-in at the meeting.
 Any visitors on campus without a badge may be asked to leave.